Dog Dental Cleaning: The Ultimate Guide for Pet Parents

 • Bumps or lesions that may indicate a tumor

-• Polish your dog’s teeth to smooth out the surface and make it harder for plaque to stick
+• Polish teeth to smooth the surface and make it harder for plaque to stick.

-For a dental cleaning and checkup, the veterinarian will put your pup under anesthesia to keep them still and safe.
-This allows your dog to rest pain-free while the veterinarian does all the necessary checks and cleaning.
-To make sure general anesthesia is safe for your dog, your veterinarian will conduct a thorough pre-anesthesia evaluation and monitor your dog’s vital signs throughout the procedure.
+Your veterinarian will put your pup under anesthesia to keep them still and safe during their checkup and cleaning.
+To ensure general anesthesia is safe for your dog, your veterinarian will conduct a thorough pre-anesthesia evaluation and monitor your dog’s vital signs throughout the procedure.

 Dr. Mondrian Contreras, DVM

-Daily tooth brushing is one of the most effective ways dog owners can help prevent dental issues.
-Even though dental disease is common and affects a majority of dogs, only 8% of dog parents brush their dog’s teeth daily!
+One of the most effective ways to ensure clean teeth is by developing a tooth-brushing routine.
+Although dental disease is common among dogs, only 7% of dog parents brush their dog’s teeth daily.

-Brushing those canine teeth daily is a great way to help prevent the buildup of plaque, which is a yellow-colored bacteria film.
-Regular brushing gently removes that leftover gunk that can calcify into tartar.
-This is key as once tartar forms, it can only be removed by a veterinarian.
+Brushing those canine teeth gently removes that yellow plaque that can calcify into tartar.
+Preventative care is critical because once tartar forms, it can only be removed by a veterinarian.

 Daily dental routines should be established as soon as your puppy comes home.
 Pet owners should start getting used to looking in the mouth, handling the face, and gently putting fingers in the puppy’s mouth.
 As part of my first meeting with a puppy, I will discuss future dental care and its importance with the owners.
 Puppies have baby teeth, but just like with human babies, it is important to establish routines as early as possible.